richClubb/hexegic_exercise/c/README.md

 ## Timing

 I tested the times to write 1 meg, 10 meg, 100 meg and 1 gig files:
-* 1 Mb = 0.7s
+* 1 Mb = 0.04s
-* 10 Mb = 7.1s
+* 10 Mb = 0.2s
-* 100 Mb = 73s
+* 100 Mb = 1.6s
-* 1 Gig = 817s
+* 1 Gig = 15.8s

 This was on a 4th Gen Intel laptop with a SATA SSD, I haven't tested the speeds on more modern CPU or hard drive technology.
-This was significantly slower than both the Rust and Python examples, and the main difference is that the C code reads and writes from the file on each loop.
-This might mean that the application is IO bound. `iotop` showed that the application was running about 1.4K/s in both read and write.
-Looking at the rust example, it was writing the processed array at 600M/s.